-Maintaining a good balance between your job and your life outside of it can be difficult.
+Maintaining a good work-life balance can be difficult.
 It can become an even bigger challenge when you’re working from home and are unable to separate where you work from where you live.
 These five tips, though, can help you manage that distinction, stay productive, and prevent burnout!

 1. Keep a dedicated work space separate from other areas